LLM Reference

 Is Claude 3.7 Sonnet or Claude 3.5 Sonnet open source?

 Claude 3.7 Sonnet is listed under Proprietary.
-Claude 3.5 Sonnet is listed under Unknown.
+Claude 3.5 Sonnet is listed under Proprietary.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

 Which is better for vision, Claude 3.7 Sonnet or Claude 3.5 Sonnet?